Snehalikalall/CopulaGCN/README.md

-# GCNCopula
+# CopulaGCN

-A Copula Based unsupervised Feature Selection- Application on Single cell RNA Sequence Data
+A topology preserving graph convolution network for clustering of single-cell RNA seq data

 ## Pre-requisites